Zymrael/paper-notes/README.md

 # paper-notes
-A personal collection of notes on various academic papers from various subfields of AI
+A personal collection of papers (with occasional notes) from various subfields of AI.

 ### Deep Learning